nongthanhhong/Youtube-crawler-for-TTS/README.md

 # Youtube crawler for TTS
- Extract transcripts and its audio give a list YT video id
+ Extract transcripts and their audio given a list of YT video ID

 **Notes**:
 - must install ffprobe and ffmpeg